jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-entitlements-guide.md

  ```
  In this example we have set:

- - 2 ReadOnly Entitlements**: Export and Layout.
+ - **2 ReadOnly Entitlements**: Export and Layout.
 This means that users can access any existing layouts and reports but cannot add / edit / delete their own.

- - 2 Hidden Entitlements**: Column Category and Advanced Search.
-This means that these AdaptableFunctions wont be available in any menus, and nor will any associcated toolbars and tool panel elements.
+ - **2 Hidden Entitlements**: Column Category and Advanced Search.
+This means that these AdaptableFunctions wont be available in any menus, and nor will any associated Toolbars and Tool Panel elements.

  --------------

-### Example: Setting Entitlements via `EntitlementLookUpFunction` property
+### Example: Setting Entitlements via EntitlementLookUpFunction property

 ```ts
 // Predefined Config